madan-dinata/tokopedia-play-clone-api/README.md

           }
 ```

-_*Using nested collections because there's no good reason to separate them and not using joins in this case*_
+_*Using nested collections because there's no good reason to separate them in this case and not using joins in this case*_

 ## API Documentation